 Architektur in Berlin: Jahrbuch 2000 edited by the Architectenkammer, Berlin

-Frank O. Gehry: The Complete Works by Francesco Dal Co, by Kurt W. Forster
+Frank O. Gehry: The Complete Works by Francesco Dal Co and Kurt W. Forster

 Frank O. Gehry: Guggenheim Museum Bilbao by Coosje van Bruggen